 The woman told me that, because it was my first time, the temperature was only -211 F. I then changed my clothes and was told that, if I wanted to, I could hop on the stationary bike or row the ergometer that they had in order to warm myself up.
 I changed my clothes and hopped on the stationary bike, but after 1 minute felt that it wasn’t necessary as I didn’t feel very cold at all.
 Just the same way 90 F in a dry climate is much more tolerable than 90 F in humid and muggy Washington DC, -211 F was really not that bad when there’s no moisture involved.

-Now for those therapeutic claims… I walked into that office with about a 3-4/10 pain in my right calf from a strain I endured playing a soccer game 5 days prior along with about 2/10 pain in my lower back from enduring a 4hr car ride without getting out on my travels from Washington, DC to the suburbs of New York City.
+Now for those therapeutic claims… I walked into that office with about a 3-4 out of 10 pain in my right calf from a strain I endured playing a soccer game 5 days prior along with about a 2 out of 10 pain in my lower back from enduring a 4hr car ride without getting out on my travels from Washington, DC to the suburbs of New York City.
 I also arrived still fairly tired from the feast of the day before.

-When I stepped out of my science fiction alien abduction appearing icebox, I was still at a 3-4/10 pain in my right calf, 2/10 pain in my lower back and still needed a nap due to the increased amount of starchy carbs and tryptophan in my system.
+When I stepped out of my science fiction alien abduction appearing icebox, I was still at a 3-4 out of 10 pain in my right calf, 2 out of 10 pain in my lower back, and still needed a nap due to the increased amount of starchy carbs and tryptophan in my system.

 Another claim of the cryosauna which I did not mention before was that it would cause me to sleep really well that night due to my metabolism having been boosted.
 However, I could not sleep until about 1:30 AM and then did not sleep very well at all.
 Now to be fair, the quality of sleep could have been because of the mattress that I was forced to sleep on, but anybody that knows me knows that when the clock strike 10PM, if I’m not at a soccer game, I’m in Sleepytown, Dreamland.